flix/flix/docs/PROJECTS.md

 download, install, upgrade, and keep track of the dependencies of a software project.
 The problem is non-trivial: For example, how should we handle the situation where a project depends on package A and package B, and A depends on C (version 1.0), but B depends on C (version 2.0)?
-Flix comes with a simple package manager which does not handle complex dependencies very-well.

 The aim of this project is to (1) explore the design space of package managers for programming languages, and to (2) design and implement a fully-featured package manager for the Flix programming language.
-The work will include reading papers, language design, and implementation in a real-world programming language
+The work will include reading papers, language design, and implementation in a real-world programming language.

 ## Compiler Fuzzing